fenfeizhiyu/camelize-http/README.md

 camelize-http
 -------------

-This tiny AngularJS module acts as a wrapper around the angular core $http service, with the single responsibility of eliminating the discrepancy between underscored_keys from backends (e.g. Python, Ruby) and camelizedKeys in the front-end.
+This tiny AngularJS module acts as a wrapper around the core $http service, with the single responsibility of eliminating the discrepancy between <b>underscored_keys</b> from/to backends (e.g. Python, Ruby) and <b>camelizedKeys</b> in the front-end.

 ## Installation using Bower

-Note: this is a work in progress.
-Installing it right now will get you an empty module.

     $ bower install camelize-http